-The biggest crisis of higher education is a consumerized understanding of students who seek credentialing above all else, and colleges who will sell themselves to the highest bidder.
+The biggest crisis facing higher education is a consumerized understanding of students who seek credentialing above all else, and colleges that will sell themselves to the highest bidder.

 The college admissions scandal offers a window into the gap that often exists between the public face of America’s “elite” and the social realities of the world they inhabit.

 In a previous article I referred to the work of Anand Giridharadas, who has argued that large-scale philanthropy is a mechanism that allows the super-rich to maintain and legitimate a world they have created and can never be expected to dismantle.
 It is one that will continue to serve their interests, even at the expense of those who might otherwise be recipients of their largesse.

 Americans, Alexis de Tocqueville argued, experience tremendous status anxiety, one produced by the dynamism of American political and economic life.
 The accumulation of wealth becomes a marker of self-worth in the competitive, atomized enterprise of social life.
 This dynamism allows for upward mobility, but it also leads to backward slippage.
 The super-rich have made their way upward, and they fear a world that cannot be sustained for their children.
 They’re not concerned about themselves slipping back, but they sure worry about their kids doing so, particularly if their children bear the marks of entitlement, privilege, softness, and celebrity.